 Taxon sampling and DNA extraction

-The initial sampling was designed in order to sample major lineages within the Arcifera group comprising four subgenera Carabus (Chaetocarabus), Carabus (Heterocarabus), Carabus (Hygrocarabus) and Carabus (Platycarabus) (Deuve 2019).
+The initial sampling was designed in order to sample major lineages within the Arcifera group comprising four subgenera C. (Chaetocarabus), C. (Heterocarabus), C. (Hygrocarabus) and C. (Platycarabus) (Deuve 2019).
 A total of 96 samples were initially collected, mainly from NHC samples (87 samples, i.e. 90% of the dataset) but also from a few fresh samples (9 samples, i.e. 10% of the dataset) when these were available (Supplementary Table 1).
-Multiple specimens of the same taxa and geographic populations were initially selected to mitigate the risk of hDNA degradation that can result in specimens not being processed.
+Multiple specimens of the same taxa and geographic populations were initially selected to anticipate the risk of failure linked to hDNA degradation that can result in specimens being excluded.
 NHC specimens used in this study are kept at the Natural History Museum of Geneva (MHNG, 76 specimens) and Zoologische Staatssammlung München (ZSM-SNSB, 10 specimens).
 Eight specimens collected in 96% ethanol were also used and have been deposited in the MHNG collections.
-DNA was extracted destructively from a single leg using a QIAamp DNA Micro kit (Qiagen, Hilden, Germany).
+DNA was extracted destructively from a single leg using a QIAamp DNA Micro kit (Qiagen, Hilden, Germany) and eluted in 20µL of ultrapure water.
 Quantity and quality of the purified DNA were assessed with a Fragment Analyzer.
 Based on DNA quality and concentrations, 38 specimens were not included in the final samples selected for capture, enrichment and sequencing (ca. 40% of DNA extractions not processed).
 Overall, a total of 56 Arcifera specimens were sequenced de novo for this study, representing all Arcifera subgenera and species, several subspecies for the most widespread species as well as a good geographical representation of each species range (taking into account 12 specimens that were eventually not included in the decisive datasets, see Results).
-Commonly, early sampling erosion and discarded samples are not discussed in the framework of museomics studies but we believe that this is critical to understand the limitations and cost of such approaches in modern phylogenomic studies.
+Early sampling erosion and discarded samples are commonly not discussed in the framework of museomics studies, but we believe that this is critical to understand the limitations and cost of such approaches in modern phylogenomic studies.
 The initial sampling in this study was specifically designed to accommodate a ca. 40–50% specimen loss during DNA quality/quantity assessment (e.g., Toussaint et al. 2021), and therefore the resulting sampling is well-suited to tackle the focal taxonomic and evolutionary questions in Arcifera.
 The final taxon sampling was complemented by eight samples of Carabus (including one of C. irregularis and one of C. variolosus) and one of Calosoma sycophanta (Linné, 1758) retrieved from (Toussaint et al. 2021) (see Supplementary Table 1 for more details).

 HyRAD-X protocol